cachesdev/souuup/examples/README.md

 1. Define your data structures
 2. Create validation rules specific to your use case
 3. Build a schema mapping field names to validatable fields
-4. Create a validator named `uuu` with your schema
+4. Create a validator named `s` with your schema
 5. Call `Validate()` to check for validation errors

 For more details, see the main README and package documentation.